What to expect at Pope Francis’ funeral from Vatican rituals to iron-clad security

 A bag of coins minted during Francis’s time as pope is placed in the coffin, along with a one-page account of his papacy.
 That account is read aloud by the master of liturgical ceremonies before being rolled up into a tube that is put in the coffin.

-Senior members of the Catholic Church will attend the ceremony, as well as the late Pope’s secretaries, Vatican News reports.
+Senior members of the Catholic Church will attend, as well as the late Pope’s secretaries, Vatican News reports.

+One ancient ritual already carried out was the breaking of the pope's "Fisherman's Ring" and lead seal so they cannot be used by anyone else.

 The funeral service

-The funeral itself will take place in St Peter’s Square, in front of the Basilica where his body has been lying in state.

-The funeral mass will begin at 10am local time (9am BST).
+The funeral mass, in St Peter’s Square, in front of the Basilica where his body has been lying in state, will begin at 10am local time (9am BST) with a choir singing introductory rites.
 His Reverend Eminence Cardinal Giovanni Battista Re, the dean of the College of Cardinals, will preside over the ceremony.

-Italian authorities expect more than 130 foreign delegates to attend the funeral, including as well as up to 200,000 mourners, creating a logistical and security challenge.
+The late pope’s face is covered with a silk veil and his body sprinkled with holy water.

+Mr Trump may be disappointed to find himself not at the front but in the third row back.

+When the service is over, the coffin will be carried through the “door of death” to the left of the altar at St Peters, while a 10-ton funeral bell tolls.

+The presence of the overseas dignitaries and hundreds of thousands of mourners creates a logistical and security challenge for the Italian authorities.

-Security around the Vatican has been tightened ahead of Saturday, with Italian authorities adding drones to foot and horse patrols along routes to St Peter’s Square.
+Security around the Vatican has been tightened, with Italian authorities adding drones to foot and horse patrols along routes to St Peter’s Square.

+The Swiss Guard, the Vatican’s own army, have been protecting the pope’s coffin while lying in state but have been brought into commission to help protect the Vatican City and the square where crowds of tens of thousands will be assembled.

+Although soldiers from the world’s smallest army are officially a purely ceremonial force and wear colourful medieval-style costumes, they have undergone training for the well rehearsed security operation.

-The prefect of Rome, Lamberto Giannini, told a news conference on Thursday "I believe that the 'security machine' is ready," but will remain flexible and "ready to reshape and above all transmit a sense of serenity."
+The prefect of Rome, Lamberto Giannini, told a news conference: "I believe that the 'security machine' is ready," but will remain flexible and "ready to reshape and above all transmit a sense of serenity."

 Security is not the only consideration.
 Italian news outlet Corriere della Sera reports a special waste taskforce of 400 staff and 150 vehicles to maintain public cleanliness in the square has already been organised, and pharmacy opening hours have been extended through Rome to boost available medical services.